 The Quick Assist app on Windows 10 is very straightforward and simple to use.

-While the remote computer only gets a simple set of controls to stop screen sharing and terminate the connection, the person giving the assistance (Administrator) get access to some nifty features, including:
+While the remote computer only gets a simple set of controls to stop screen sharing and terminate the connection, the person giving the assistance (Administrator) get access to some nifty features, including the ability to select the monitor, annotate, see the actual size of the screen, restart the remote session, and even open Task Manager.

 And you also get the reconnect, pause, and end button to terminate the connection.